felipenoris/XLSX.jl/docs/src/formatting.md

 (Row 13 above is the average of each column, calculated in Excel)

-When a formula uses relative references, the relative position of the reference to the base cell in the range to which the condition is applied is used consistently throughout the range.
+When a formula uses relative references, the relative position (offset) of the reference to the base cell in the range to which the condition is applied is used consistently throughout the range.
 This is illustrated in the following example:

 ```julia